-The Foundation has established a voluntary defined contribution retirement plan.
+The Foundation has established a voluntary defined contribution retirement plan, which in a prior year was merged with the Foundation's voluntary tax-deferred annuity plan.
 Under the terms of the plan, all employees who work at least 20 hours per week are eligible to participate after 90 days of consecutive service.
 Upon meeting these eligibility requirements, employees are fully vested.
-Contributions under this plan are invested in one or more of the available investment options at the discretion of the participant to the Teachers Insurance and Annuity Association and College Retirement Equities Fund ("TIAA-CREF").
-Contributions to the retirement plan by the Foundation totaled \$819,646 and \$809,005 for the years ended June 30, 2017 and 2016, respectively.
+Contributions under this plan are invested in one or more of the available investment options at the discretion of the participant to the Teachers Insurance and Annuity Association and College Retirement Equities Fund (TIAA-CREF).
+Contributions to the retirement plan by the Foundation totaled \$985,812 and \$924,996 for the years ended June 30, 2018 and 2017, respectively.